guidias1212/road_to_fullstack/03_BACK-END/03_Other_Languages/01_Java/08_relational_databases/06_SQL/README.md

 **DELETE:**

-The DELETE statement is used to delete existing records in a table.
+The DELETE statement is used to delete existing records in a table:
 ```
 DELETE FROM table_name WHERE condition;
 ```